 1. Product is sold out.
 Can i be notified when product is back in stock ?

-While visiting our website, on the product page, you can select the size or color out of stock then enter your email then click on the “be notified when available”.
+While visiting our website, on the product page, you can select the size or color which is out of stock then enter your email into the provided field then click on the “be notified when available”.
 You be notified automatically by email when the product is back in stock.

 2. I do prefer to buy your product in store. where can i find the nearest retailer ?